 Business expenses are those incidental to official travel other than transportation, lodging, and meals.
-Receipts shall be required for all business expenses, except as provided in paragraph 7.3.
+Receipts shall be required for all business expenses.

 6.1 General

 The City shall reimburse Employees for business expenses, provided they do not include the costs of discretionary items intended for personal benefit or pleasure, such as entertainment, or barber and beauty shop charges.
 Business expenses normally include, but are not limited to, the following: